markmnl/fmsg/SPECIFICATION.md

 _"message header"_ refers to the fields up to and including the size field in a _message_.

+_"thread"_ is a linked heirarchy of messages where messages relate to previous messages using the pid field

 _"UTF-8"_ is for the unicode standard: Unicode Transformation Format – 8-bit.